Threats to cyber security are an ever-present danger to businesses in any industry.

 Back it up!

-Do you know how quickly your school could get back up & running in the case of an event?
+Do you know how quickly your school could get back up and running in the case of an event?

 Backing up your critical systems can not only help in a fast recovery from theft or security breaches, but also from other complications such as natural disaster, hardware failure or loss of devices.

-- Don’t put all your eggs in one basket- consider both online/offline and onsite/offsite storage locations for your backup sets
+Don’t put all your eggs in one basket- consider both online/offline and onsite/offsite storage locations for your backup sets – TASS offers a robust cloud solution to help keep your data safe

 What's your Digital Footprint?